the fp is food-and-drink

 Berner platte: A selection of meats and sausages cooked with sauerkraut, beans and boiled potatoes.

-Viande sèchée: Dried beef or pork from Valais and the Grisons (where it is called bündnerfleisch), served with pickled onions.
+Viande sèchée: Dried beef or pork from Valais and the Grisons (where it is called bündnerfleisch),served with bread.

 Fondue bourguignonne: Cubes of seasoned meat cooked in oil or butter and served with various sauces.

-Leckerli: Spiced honey cakes topped with icing sugar, decorated in Bern with a white sugar bear.
+Leckerli: Ginger honey cakes topped with icing sugar, originally from Basel.
+Often decorated in Bern with a white sugar ‘bear’.

-Kirsch: A clear hard spirit made from sour cherries.
+Kirsch: A clear hard spirit made from sour cherries, also the star of Kirschtorte, a layered sponge cake soaked in the liquor.

 Chasselas: A grape widely used to produce dry and delicate Swiss white wines.